roseckyj/TerraTinker/README.md

 docker compose up
 ```

+Before running the application you need to agree to [Minecraft EULA](https://aka.ms/MinecraftEULA).
+To do so you need to create a file `.env` in the root of the project by copying the `example.env` file and changing the value of `EULA` to `true`.

 ## Development

 Guide to setup of each part of the project is in it's respective README.md file.